bsalehe/ngs_analysis_prob_soln/README.md

 Normally this error occurs when allocated memory is too small to handle for instance long reads data

 ### Soln
-In your FastQC command include -t 2 options as directed here: https://github.com/s-andrews/FastQC/issues/24
+In your FastQC command include -t 2 option as directed here: https://github.com/s-andrews/FastQC/issues/24

 Example: